victormurcia/DFT-Clustering/README.md

 # DFT-Clustering
 This code allows one to take a DFT calculation using the computatational platform StoBe of NEXAFS spectra.
 The result is a set of peaks that make up a Building Block model using a tensor based formalism that can be used to carry out simultaneous fits on angle resolved NEXAFS for the extraction of the molecular tilt angle.
+These peaks can then be used to obtain optical constants that could be subsequently used in the analysis of Resonant Soft X-Ray Scattering (R-SoXS) and Resonant X-Ray Reflectivity (XRR).

 The algorithm works by defining the following parameters:
 1. An energy cutoff that defines what is the maximum DFT transition energy to consider